Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Material-API.md

 ## HDRP Material API

-Additionally, HDRP provides a set of functions to modify common properties.
-Calling one of these functions with a valid material will always leave it in a valid state.
+However, some properties of HDRP shaders are not independent, and they require changes to other properties in order to have any effect.
+To help modifying these properties, HDRP provides a set of functions that will take care of setting all the required states.

 This list of available methods is in the [Scripting API](../api/UnityEngine.Rendering.HighDefinition.HDMaterial.html).
+Refer to the documentation to know with which shaders the function is compatible.

 This is the same example as above but using the helper functions: